 Step Off!
-Magazine: How much longer would you like to remain active in the music business, that is you ever plan stopping doing music?
+Magazine: How much longer would you like to remain active in the music business, that is you ever plan on stopping doing music?

-Real J. Wallace: See I don’t know if you’ve hearing people telling me to stop rapping, there have been people telling me to stop rapping.
+Real J. Wallace: See I don’t know if you’ve heard people telling me to stop rapping, there have been people telling me to stop rapping.
 I don’t think you should ever stop, I’m never going to ever not be making music.
 I’ll be old still writing raps just cause.
 If it helps one person by listening then that’s great!
 It’s just something that I love to do, some people love to play sudoku, some people like to skateboard, I like to write raps.
 I like to sit and reflect on myself and my life cause it makes me look at my life a little bit better.
-My memory’s also not the best so I think when I have it in the rhyme patter I remember it a lot better.
-There’s a movie called Alive Inside, and what they do is they play the music that is culturally relevant to when the person with Alzheimers was young.
-What it does is it revitalizes their memory; they might be immobilized just sitting there and they wont talk or say anything.
-Once they play the older music all of the sudden it takes them back almost like if you smell certain things it takes your memory back in a certain way; they play that music and all of the sudden they can remember all of these things and they’re all responsive.
+My memory’s also not the best so I think when I have it in the rhyme pattern I remember it a lot better.
+There’s a movie called Alive Inside, and what they do is play the music that is culturally relevant to when the person with Alzheimer’s was young.
+What it does is it revitalizes their memory; they might be immobilized just sitting there and they won’t talk or say anything.
+Once they play the older music all of a sudden it takes them back almost like if you smell certain things it takes your memory back in a certain way; they play that music and all of a sudden they can remember all of these things and they’re all responsive.
 I figure I could do that to myself, like paint my life as it’s happening.
 If something happens you can play me back my own life which is culturally relevant to myself and I’ve made my own medicine right there.
 I have to keep doing that and I have to my own future daughter, son learn about life through my music; from all the successes and the failures that I do.
 To use music like this is the purpose, people that I know use it in the same type of way.

 Step Off!
-Magazine: What advice do you have for young artists, musicians and performers who want to get into the music industry and entertainment business, especially those that want to send a positive, uplifting message?
+Magazine: What advice do you have for young artists, musicians, and performers who want to get into the music industry and entertainment business, especially those that want to send a positive, uplifting message?

 Real J. Wallace: Speak in codes, be very creative and just keep going with it.
 The confidence and the drive, those are the two main things.
 No matter what keep going with what you’re doing and if it can be developed into something be open.
 Because you set those own expectations on yourself on what you can be, and if you set them you can also adjust them.
 You built that wall, you can move the wall, you can open up the door, you can make a window.
 So play around with your own expectations because you set them.
 So you can let go of what those are, so just be open and you’ll be able to be aware of more.